aleschneck/svg_THREE_D_model/README.md

 ```

 open your browser and go to the provided link then choose your images
 (should you not have some at hand use the ones in the svg folder) and take it for a spin

+-- made with THREE.js